Name: Galkevich Tatyana Stepanovna

 Case History

-In May 2019, the Ministry of Internal Affairs opened a criminal case for faith against pensioners from Smolensk Valentina Vladimirova and Tatyana Galkevich.
-The women were accused of “participating in joint prayers to Jehovah and discussing interpretations of the Bible,” which the investigation interprets as participation in extremist activities.
-Their homes were searched, and women were taken into custody.
-Galkevich spent six months behind bars and about nine months under house arrest.
-Vladimirova also spent six months in a pre-trial detention center, and then almost 2.5 years under house arrest.
+In May 2019, the Ministry of Internal Affairs initiated a criminal case against Valentina Vladimirova and Tatyana Galkevich, pensioners from Smolensk, for their faith.
+The women were accused of “participating in joint prayers to Jehovah and discussing Bible interpretations,” which the investigation interprets as participating in extremist activity.
+Their homes were searched, and they were taken into custody.
+Galkevich spent 6 months behind bars and about 9 months under house arrest.
+Vladimirova also spent 6 months in a pretrial detention center, and then almost 2.5 years under house arrest.
 In October 2020, the case went to court, but it was immediately returned to the prosecutor.
-The religious expertise of the case was carried out by a graduate of the Orthodox Theological Academy.
+A religious expert study in the case was carried out by a graduate of the Orthodox Theological Academy.
 After 2 months, the retrial of the case began, but in March 2022 it was returned to the prosecutor’s office for revision.
-In April 2023, the case went to court again, and in February 2024, a sentence of 2 years suspended was passed.
+In April 2023, the case went to court again, and in February 2024, a 2-year suspended sentence was given.